lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 We define the following algorithms which are used to serialize and deseralize the composite signature value

-   *  `SerializeSignatureValue(CompositeSignatureValue) -> bytes`: Produce a byte string encoding the CompositeSignatureValue.
+   *  `SerializeSignatureValue(signature) -> bytes`: Produce a byte string encoding the CompositeSignatureValue.

    *  `DeserializeSignatureValue(bytes) -> signature`: Parse a byte string to recover a CompositeSignatureValue.
 This function can fail if the input byte string is malformed.